andrew-lim/rememberme/README.md

 ## Setup

+You can include the RememberMeCookie.php file directly or install via composer:

+    composer require andrewlim/rememberme

 By default, the class looks for and stores cookie data in a table named "rememberme".
 It needs these 4 columns to be present: cookiehash, userid, createdat, expiresat